Clela Errington

 About

-Clela’s eclectic musical influences are evident in her interpretation of songs ranging from the 1930’s country blues of Memphis Minnie to the contemporary jazz stylings of Abbey Lincoln and the raw poetry of singer songwriter Lucinda Williams.
-Clela’s original compositions Standing On The Platform and Full Moon Dark Time are standouts on this beautiful album Walkin’ Each Other Home.
+On her 2025 album Walkin’ Each Other Home, Clela’s eclectic musical influences are evident in her interpretation of songs ranging from the 1930’s country blues of Memphis Minnie to the contemporary jazz stylings of Abbey Lincoln and the raw poetry of singer songwriter Lucinda Williams.
+Clela’s original compositions “Standing On The Platform” and “Full Moon Dark Time” are standouts on this record.
+Produced with Jimmy Bowskill at the helm and recorded live off the floor with a core band, the stripped down arrangements feature Clela on guitar and vocals, accompanied by some of Canada’s finest musicians:

 Jimmy Bowskill (Blue Rodeo – Brooks and Bowskill)